One of the less popular books, Esther is full of implicit, historically relevant connections in the post-Exilic landscape of Jewish life.

 Persian Names and Court Life

 The Persian names in Esther are reliably transmitted.
 [Millard, 484-5].
 Other possible connections may be if we equate Xerxes' favorite eunuch, Hermotimus of Pedasa (thoroughly Greek name) with the eunuch Harbonna in Esther.
-The change from "B" -> "M" in the middle of the names is not impossible.
-Greek historians' name changes of Persian origin frequently followed their Hellenic forms (e.g. Herodotus' "Megabyzus" [Hist.
-3.70.2] from the original "Bagabukhsa"; also Esther's "Hegai" (2:3, 8, 15) is presumably the "Shaashgaz" of 2:14, as 2:15 has "Hegai" again).
+The change from "B" -> "M" is not impossible ("Megabyzus" [Hist.
+3.70.2] from the original "Bagabukhsa"; Bardiya/Smerdis).
+Greek historians' name changes of Persian origin frequently followed their Hellenic forms.
+Also Esther's "Hegai" (2:3, 8, 15) is presumably the "Shaashgaz" of 2:14, as 2:15 has "Hegai" again.
 Harbonna perhaps has a more main and frequent role than the rest (7:9).
+"Harma-" as in "Hermotimus" is a Persian name element.
+[David M. Lewis,, R.J.
+Rhodes (ed.).
+Selected Papers in Greek and Near Eastern History (Cambridge University Press: 1997), p.358] So perhaps it's Esther or its sources that changed it to Harbonna if that's plausible.
+But consider that, "[t]he single most frequent character in the Persepolis tablets is Ziššawiš, spelt in fourteen different ways, and the nearest Greek equivalent to that is certainly Τιθῖος [Tithaios]." [ibid.]
+If "sh" became "th" in Greek, "Z" became "T" and "wis" - "ios" plus the original name's many variants, one can only speculate what the original name of Hermotimus was.

 The court dynamic in Esther is also accurate.
 Eunuchs have influence and power and access to the king.
 [Herodotus, Histories, 3.77.2] These were trusted and powerful and carried messages from and to the king and queen (Esther 4:5).
 Also the seven experts of the law Xerxes consults is a typical number such as in court cases in Babylonia [Waerzeggers, p.55] (cf. Ezra 7:14).
 Mordecai unable to enter the Gate is reflected by Darius' comment that he and his co-conspirators' high noble status would prevent the guards from questioning/barring them (though the eunuchs do) [Herodotus, Hist.
 3.72.2-3].
 Darius' fear of discovery of their plot if they don't act immediately reminds one of Mordecai's report of the conspiring eunuchs [Herodotus, Hist.
 3.71.4-5] (Esther 2:21-23).

 Mordecai's rise is plausible.
-He must've been some kind of official to be able to sit at the Gate.
+He must've been some kind of official to be able to sit at the Gate (=part of royal court - Dan.
+2:49 where he's governor of Babylon, but does not do administrative work).
 Starting with the later years of Nebuchadnezzar, many foreigners gained high positions some of NorthWest Semitic provenance [Waerzeggers, p.27] (1 Samuel 2:8).
 He also commands her to speak to the king (4:8; compare the opposite by Esther in 7:3), though he realizes that ultimately he can't force her (4:13-14).
 This is similar to Otanes telling his daughter (by messenger), who had been a royal queen for years, that she had to obey him, even on a task that could cost her life, because he was her father.
 [Herodotus, Hist.
 3.69.2, 4] As Esther's legal guardian, Mordecai was able to apply the same expectations.

 The scepter is visible in many Persian reliefs - painted red in the Khorsabad reliefs, denoting gold.
 The king had to invite someone, even a noble, for them to see him.
 [Herodotus, Hist.
 3.68.2] Anyone could be put to death otherwise, as can be expected from a Persian monarch.
 Hence Atossa, daughter of Cyrus the Great, hadn't seen the false Smerdies for seven months when she and the other wives were ordered to their room.
 [Herodotus, Hist.
 3.68.5] This makes Esther's courage to approach Xerxes after a month of not having seen him admirable (compare her resolve in 4:16).
-It probably was more of Xerxes than Persian policy with the scepter (cf. 8:3-4), perhaps the coolness toward Esther developed after the incident with Vashti.
+It was probably more of Xerxes than Persian policy with the scepter (cf. 8:3-4).
+Perhaps the coolness toward Esther developed after the incident with Vashti.
+In Daniel 2:5, 8 vs the rescinded decree by Nebuchadnezzar in v.13 is similar, though here Daniel is confident it can change in vv.14ff.
+Compared with the lions' den, this would mean the law carried more weight in Persia than Nebuchadnezzar's pensive decisions.
+This is reflected by the frequently cited episode where experts of the law tell Cambyses the Persian king could do what he wanted (possibly a lie so they can escape punishment), showing the power of the legal process in the Achaemenid period.
+Moreover, it would confirm how Xerxes can revoke this rule with the scepter.

 The white and blue/velvet linen hangings in the garden (Esther 1:6) and Mordecai's blue and white robe (8:15) were favorite Persian colors: Artaxerxes II's Shahur palace had wall paintings of life-sized human heads of red, carmine, blue, and white, "...also the colors in evidence at Pasargadae and at Persepolis."
 [A. Labrousse and R. Boucharlat, “La fouille du palais du Chaour à Suse en 1970 et 1971,” CDAFI 2, 1974, pp. 61-167] [R. Boucharlat and A. Labrousse, “Le palais d’Artaxerxès II sur la rive droite du Chaour à Suse,” CDAFI 10, 1979, pp. 21-136.]